-Colon cancer is the third most common cancer worldwide, the current lifetime risk of developing colorectal cancer about 1 in 23 for men and 1 in 25 for women .
+As the third leading cause of cancer deaths in the United States alone, colon cancer is the third most common cancer in both men and women, with the current lifetime risk of developing colorectal cancer (cancer of the colon or the rectum) estimated to be about 1 in 23 for men and 1 in 25 for women according to the American Cancer Society (ACS).

 Some risk factors associated with colon cancer include: